 1950s Sydney style furniture for each of the large number of sets, colourful and beautiful 1950s costumes galore, with absolutely flawless physical set changes.
 Impressive Digital FX Design by Adam Ring and Char Rogan delivered via 2K video front projection, created crisp and very detailed digital backdrops that permitted fast and quite flawless scene changes, and is fully ready for use by other Musical Societies.

 LADIES IN BLACK occurs in December 1959, plus January 1960.
-Set inside F.G.
-Goode’s department store and the Sydney CBD plus in many of the Northern Beaches suburbs of Sydney.
+Locations exactly matching the original QTC production, and is mostly set inside F.G.
+Goode’s department store, Sydney CBD plus a Sydney City pub, Lisa’s Chatswood home, Patty’s home, Fay’s home, plus inside Magda’s Mosman home and at the idyllic Balmoral Beach at Middle Harbour.
 However the musical has some revealing mistakes with the anachronisms of RUDI and FAY exiting from a cinema screening of the 1951 Warner Bros. movie film “A Streetcar Named Désiré” which only screened four times a day, for a very limited run, at the Regent Cinema in George Street, Sydney from 4th July 1952.
 Last screening at 7.40pm 10 November 1953 at the Capitol Cinema.
 Of course by choosing that movie, immediately permits the clever witty one-liner quip, “Why is the streetcar called Desire?” and the unspoken answer is that Désiré is the final destination of the streetcar within the Désiré Area, which is a suburban neighbourhood of the City of New Orleans, Louisiana, USA.

 #7 “THE BASTARD SONG” firmly about compromise and acceptance, is my all time favourite Tim Finn song, with its cute Australian lyrics, and is always an audience pleaser.
 Unfortunately Queensland Theatre Company decided to refuse to issue an Original Australian Cast CD soundtrack album of LADIES IN BLACK.
 The witty commentary on Sydney versus Melbourne, and “Crossing the (Harbour) Bridge” always plays well with Sydney audiences.
 RUDI states “I have decided to marry an Australian (girl)” which soon leads to a very clever song #14 “A NICE AUSTRALIAN GIRL”. #22 “I JUST KISSED A CONTINENTAL” song, caused continuous whoops of delight from the opening night audience.
 Highly recommended.